 The 16 span cantilever Ava Bridge was the only structure to span Irrawaddy River until recently.
 Although now superseded by another, parallel road bridge constructed in 2005, Ava Bridge is still in use for local road and railway traffic.

-The site of the deserted Ava Palace is now marked by a masonry 27 m (89 ft) high watchtower, which is an example of early 19th cent.
+The site of the deserted Ava Palace is now marked by a masonry 27 m (89 ft) high watchtower, which is an example of the early 19th-century.
 Burmese architecture.
 It is all that remained of the Palace reared by King Bagyidaw.